dpb587/scs-example-blog/README.md

                 ...snip...
               > exit

-Add a test comment and then re-run the query to verify the new comment is replicating...
+Add a test comment and then re-run the query to verify live replication...

           host$ open 'http://scs-example-blog.dev/wordpress/?p=1#respond'